KrutiSoumya/n-queens-visualizer/README.md

 - 🟩🟥 Move Logging:
 - ✅ Green: accepted moves
 - ❌ Red: rejected moves
-- 📊 Progress Tracker: See how close you are to completion
 - 🧠 Solution Display: View all valid board configurations for N

 🛠️ Getting Started